 One important thing to note about the FlipBelt is if you are using it to carry your phone.
 It’s fabric.
 That means it’s not waterproof so if it rains on your run and you get soaked, your phone might also get wet.

 If you’re running in bad weather, and you don’t have a waterproof phone, you might want to put your phone in something waterproof inside the FlipBelt and make sure it’s worn under your running jacket or top.

 If you wear your FlipBelt next to your skin, it’s going to get sweaty – and so, every so often, you will need to give it a wash.

 The FlipBelt is made of wicking fabric that consists of Polyester with eight per cent Lycra.

 Any product that contains more than five percent Lycra needs a little bit of extra care to keep it in good condition.

-Lycra can be damaged by hot temperatures and so you should wash all high Lycra items in cold water, or a cool wash of under 30 degrees.
+Lycra can be damaged by hot temperatures so you should wash all high Lycra items in cold water or a cool wash of under 30 degrees.

 You also shouldn’t pull or stretch items with Lycra when they are wet as that too can damage elasticity and avoid washing powders or liquids with any kind of chlorine bleach which can also degrade the fibres.

 And don’t use fabric conditioner – in fact, you shouldn’t use fabric conditioner on your exercise kit that has moisture-wicking fabric at all, ever (check out why here).